ChrisGordon888/Challenge9_ProfessionalREADME-Generator/README.md

 ## Installation

-1. Clone the repository to your local machine using `git clone https://github.com/YourGitHubUsername/professional-readme-generator.git`.
+1. Clone the repository to your local machine using `git clone (git@github.com:ChrisGordon888/Challenge9_ProfessionalREADME-Generator.git)`.
-2. Navigate to the directory of the cloned repository in your terminal.
+3. Navigate to the directory of the cloned repository in your terminal and open it in your code editor.
-3. Install the necessary npm packages using the command `npm install`.
+4. Install the necessary npm packages using the command `npm install`.

 ## Usage